FLoRIST: Singular Value Thresholding for Efficient and Accurate Federated Fine-Tuning of Large Language Models

 \paragraph{Singular value thresholding for optimal rank selection.}~To justify the need for adaptive rank selection, we begin by analyzing the singular value spectrum of the aggregated update matrix $\Delta W$.
-Figure~\ref{fig:sv_heatmap} presents a heatmap of singular values across all \texttt{q\_proj} layers of TinyLLaMA fine-tuned on the Wizard dataset in a heterogeneous setting.
-Despite the maximum client rank being 64, we observe that in most layers, the singular values decay rapidly, often becoming negligible within the first 8 to 10 components.
+Figure~\ref{fig:sv_heatmap} presents a heatmap of singular values across all \texttt{q\_proj} layers of TinyLlaMA fine-tuned on the Wizard dataset in a heterogeneous setting.
+Despite the maximum client rank being 64, we observe that in most layers, the singular values decay rapidly, often becoming negligible within the first 6 to 10 components.
 This indicates that the effective dimensionality of $\Delta W$ is substantially lower than the total transmitted rank.
 However, existing methods such as FLoRA and FlexLoRA overlook this redundancy and transmit stacked local adapters and partition full-SVD components to match specific client ranks, respectively, incurring excessive communication overhead and missing out on important singular values (resource-constrained clients) or transmitting redundant components than required (resource-rich clients).

 Motivated by this observation, \texttt{FLoRIST} introduces an energy-based truncation criterion that retains only the top-$p$ singular components corresponding to the original $\Delta W$ without reconstructing it.
 Specifically, we apply thresholding on $S_P$, using a tunable hyperparameter $\tau \in (0, 1]$, and retain the smallest $p$ resulting in singular values $(S_P)_{ii} = \sigma_i~,~ i\in\{1,\ldots,p\}$.